Neural network representation of tensor network and chiral states: Tensor network states

 where $\cdots$ is given by

 Note that only visible units are allowed to be contracted on, and such visible units become hidden after the contraction.
-Therefore, the Boltzmann machine after contraction has $|V|+|V'|-2c$ visible and $|H|+|H'|+c$ hidden units.
+Thus, the Boltzmann machine after contraction has $|V|+|V'|-2c$ visible and $|H|+|H'|+c$ hidden units.

-A multi-qubit state $\psi$ is a tensor network state if its tensor representation $N$ (\ref{N}) can be obtained by contracting a network of $C$-dimensional tensors, where $C$ is a small absolute constant.
-The bond dimension $D$ of a tensor network is defined as the maximum bond dimension of each constituting tensors in the network.
+A multi-qubit state $|\psi\rangle$ is a tensor network state if its tensor representation $T'$ (\ref{N}) can be obtained by contracting a network of $C$-dimensional tensors, where $C$ is a small absolute constant.
+The bond dimension $D$ of a tensor network is defined as the maximum bond dimension of the constituting tensors in the network.

-\begin{theorem} Any tensor network state $\psi$ can be arbitrarily well approximated by a neural network state based on a Boltzmann machine with $w_{jk}\in\mathbf R, h_j\in\mathbf C$, provided that the number $|H|$ of hidden units is sufficiently large.
+\begin{theorem} Any tensor network state $|\psi\rangle$ can be arbitrarily well approximated by a neural network state based on a Boltzmann machine with $w_{jk}\in\mathbb R, h_j\in\mathbb C$, provided that the number $|H|$ of hidden units is sufficiently large.
 Let $\emptyset(T_j)$ be the number of nonzero elements in a constituting tensor $T_j$, and $\#(T_j)$ be the number of elements.
 It suffices that

 where $n$ is the number of constituting tensors.
 Furthermore, the number of parameters in the neural network representation is upper bounded by

 The neural network is local (translationally invariant) if the tensor network is local (translationally invariant). \end{theorem}